 Non-EU/EEA students will need to take out a private Health Care insurance.
 It is possible that the health insurance you currently have will cover you during your stay in the Netherlands.
 Be sure to check with your insurance company whether you’re covered, and exactly how much coverage you have during your stay.

-If your insurance company does not cover you during your stay in the Netherlands, you can apply for private insurance through Aon or IPS .
+If your insurance company does not cover you during your stay in the Netherlands, you can apply for private insurance through Aon .
 The private Health Care insurances from Aon and IPS have the most extensive coverage and you can pay monthly (approx. € 40 per month).
 These insurances also include liability insurance, household contents insurance, and luggage insurance.
 You can apply online.